Raicuparta/frontend-platform-inconsistencies/README.md

 <img src="https://i.imgur.com/LBH8Mq6.gif" width=250px>

 Neat!
 This is already an improvement from the native versions of `<select>` on mobile.
 Now you need to implement the filter behavior.

-It's a good idea to `focus()` the filter input as soon as the modal opens, so the keyboard pops up and the user can start typing right away.
+You're pretty sure that your *Guiding Sun Ray* wouldn't want to go through the trouble of having to touch the filter input every time after opening the modal.
+So you should `focus()` the filter input as soon as the modal opens.
+This way, the keyboard pops up and the user can start typing right away.
 Let's see how it looks:

 Android (Chrome) | iOS (Safari) :-------------------------:|:-------------------------: